VedantPancholi/AgriExpert/README.md

 ## AgriExpert
 **AgriExpert** is an innovative chatbot powered by advanced AI, designed to provide farmers and plant enthusiasts with instant access to expert agricultural knowledge.
 Leveraging cutting-edge natural language processing (NLP) and machine learning, AgriExpert offers tailored advice and solutions based on specific crop needs and user queries.

+## Problem Statement:
+In the modern agricultural landscape, farmers and plant enthusiasts face numerous challenges due to the lack of accessible and reliable information about various crops.
+The complexity of plant cultivation, coupled with the diversity of crop varieties and regional farming practices, necessitates a comprehensive and adaptable information system.

 ### Key Features